Let an Alameda County Domestic Violence Lawyer Advocate For You

 Reach Out to an Alameda County Domestic Violence Lawyer Today

 If you have been accused of family violence, the team at Berkowitz Law is here to help.
 We understand what is at stake, and we will work tirelessly to help you get the outcome you deserve.
-Reach out to an Alameda County domestic violence lawyer today to discuss your options.
+Reach out to a domestic violence lawyer today to discuss your options.